All about bowel screening brochure English - HE2615

 It’s important to note that:

-- the screening test detects blood in your bowel motion (poo), and cancers may not bleed all the time.
-This means cancer can sometimes be missed
+- the screening test detects blood in your bowel motion (poo), and some cancers doy not bleed all the time.
+This means cancer can sometimes be missed.

 - bowel cancer may start to develop between screening tests.

 You will be invited for screening again in two years, if you are still eligible.